ftnt-cse/soc_simulator/README.md

   -f SCENARIO_FOLDER, 	--scenario-folder 	: SCENARIO_FOLDER Scenario folder exp: ./scenarios/FortiSOAR/Comprmised_Web_Server/
   -j STEP, 				--step STEP 		: Run a specific step of the scenario and exit -t TENANT, 			--tenant TENANT 	: Tenant IRI
-  -c CONFIG, 			--config CONFIG 	: Configuration file to use, by default config.json
+  -c CONFIG, 			--config CONFIG 	: Path to configuration file to use, by default config.json

 SOC Simulator: use config.json to configure FortiSOAR IPs and credentials depending on your environment
 ```